-This episode of The Original Torah Pearls is on the Torah portion of Toldot (Genesis 25:19-28:9).
-God’s desire and ability to establish a universal and eternal plan within three generations of a mere human family comes to the forefront in Toldot.
+In this episode of The Original Torah Pearls, Toldot (Genesis 25:19-28:9), God’s desire and ability to establish a universal and eternal plan within three generations of a mere human family comes to the forefront.
 Discussions include: Are three related nations depicted among these generations?
 What is the symbolic significance of Isaac’s wells?
 Word studies include: “red,” “heel,” “trembled,” and how the KJV back-tracked to render a personified view of “satan.”
 We see familial patterns continue as Isaac echoes, “she’s my sister,” and Rebecca steps away from the daily grind to “seek Yehovah.”
 The trio explores Jacob and Esau’s differences—a shepherd with a plan and a hunter in the moment—as well as the defining difference that altered their destinies.
 As Jacob sets off with the double portion, God’s mixed-multitude plan is set in motion—a plan to bring his covenant to all mankind.
 Jeannette wrote: “The discussion was amazing as usual.
 So many good Torah pearls today.”